 The programme focuses on core theoretical models of crime with an emphasis on theoretical, practical and methodological limitations.
 When considering applied skills in forensic practice, there is a focus on specialist assessments, core treatments and interventions utilised when working with various client groups in a forensic setting.
 Client groups include offenders in prison, secure hospitals and the community, as well as offenders on probation and within the legal system (court assessment).

 Students gain the ability to appropriately design, conduct, analyse, interpret and evaluate psychological research in a chosen specialised research area within forensic psychology.

-An important feature of the programme is to provide students with the skills and knowledge requirement for Stage 1 of the chartership process, as well as supporting the transition towards Stage 2.
+An important feature of the programme is to provide students with the skills and knowledge required for Stage 1 of the chartering process, as well as supporting the transition towards Stage 2.
 There is an emphasis on reflective practice skills, and professional and ethical practice in the workplace.
 There are also opportunities for volunteering in forensic practice placements.

 Entry requirements: A first or second-class Honours degree (or recognised equivalent qualification) in psychology and Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
 Students who do not fulfil this GBC entry requirement are considered on an individual basis by the programme team.

 Full-time: 1 year Part-time: 2 years